-- 34. The Drawdown Notice is used by the freight customer when drawing down its services to an Appointed Operator.
-This will need to be completed by the freight customer and sent to Network Rail, copying in ORR. - 35.
+- customer and sent to Network Rail, copying in ORR. - 35.
 Paragraph (e) will require the freight customer to select which options provided are needed, depending on whether the freight customer has exercised its rights under Schedule 4 or not.
 If the freight customer has not exercised its rights, (i) should be used. - 36.
 If the freight customer has exercised its rights under Schedule 4, it will need to state if any of its services are excluded from being drawn down to the Appointed Operator.
 It will also need to add which Train Slots, and any Alternative Train Slots, are to be incorporated into the Appointed Operator's freight operator customer contract. - 37.
-There is also a table provided in the Drawdown Notice to list any Train Slots where Network Rail has exercised its Flexing Rights, pursuant to D4.3.2 of the Network Code, and the freight customer has consented to the changes.
+There is a table provided in the Drawdown Notice to list any Train Slots where Network Rail has exercised its Flexing Rights, pursuant to D4.3.2 of the Network Code, and the freight customer has consented to the changes.

-Part B - Form of Revocation Notice
+Part B Form of Revocation Notice

 38. The Revocation Notice is used by the freight customer when revoking the Appointed Operator's right to run specific services on its behalf.
-In Paragraph 2, the date and time inserted should correspond to a date and time immediately following operation of the Final Service
+In Paragraph 2, the date and time inserted should correspond to a date and time immediately following operation of the Final Service.

-Schedule 4 - Variations to services
+Schedule 4 Variations to services

 - 39. This schedule sets out the process whereby a freight operator is compensated for variations to its services by Network Rail, including where services have been drawn down in the freight customer contract.
 With the exception of the alternative train slot provisions, the compensation arrangements are not incorporated into freight customer contracts as the freight customer is not operating the services. - 40.
 In the freight customer contract, any arrangements for an alternative train slot established under this schedule before a Drawdown Notice is issued to an Appointed Operator forms part of the Drawdown Notice.
-Once the freight customer has appointed a freight operator, then the Schedule 4 provisions in the relevant freight operator customer contract are used and those in the freight customer contract can no longer be invoked.

-41. The general operation of Schedule 4 is discussed in further detail in our Possessions module3.
+Once the freight customer has appointed a freight operator, then the Schedule 4 provisions in the relevant freight operator customer contract are used and those in the freight customer contract can no longer be invoked. - 41.
+The general operation of Schedule 4 is discussed in further detail in our Possessions module.

-Schedule 5 - Services
+Schedule 5 Services